 openssl ca -config openssl.cnf \ -extensions server_cert -days 1024 -notext -md sha256 \ -in jupyter/csr/ssl.csr.pem \ -out jupyter/certs/ssl.cert.pem chmod 444 jupyter/certs/ssl.cert.pem

-Install the CA certificate on your iPad (the one located at
+Install the CA certificate on your device (the one located at

 ca/certs/ca.cert.pem).
-You can e-mail it to yourself, share it via AirDrop or Dropbox — as soon as you open it on your iPad you will see installation popup.
+You can e-mail it to yourself, share it via AirDrop or Dropbox — as soon as you open it on your iOS device you will see installation popup.

 As of iOS 10.3 you must manually turn on trust for SSL when you install a certificate.
 In order to turn on SSL trust for CA certificate, go to Settings > General > About > Certificate Trust Settings.
 Under “Enable full trust for root certificates”, turn on trust for the certificate.